A. J. Preller

-A. J. Preller (born June 20, 1977) is the president of baseball operations and general manager of the San Diego Padres of Major League Baseball (MLB).
-He was hired by the Padres on August 5, 2014 while serving as the assistant GM for the Texas Rangers, overseeing the player development and scouting departments and serving as a key advisor on all player acquisitions.
-At the time, he was 36 years old.
+A. J. Preller (born June 20, 1977) is an American professional baseball executive who is the president of baseball operations and general manager of the San Diego Padres of Major League Baseball (MLB).
+He was hired by the Padres on August 5, 2014, while serving as the assistant general manager for the Texas Rangers, overseeing the player development and scouting departments and serving as a key advisor on all player acquisitions.
+At the time, he was 37 years old.

 Early years

-Preller was born in 1977 to parents Arthur and Joan.
-He grew up on Long Island, New York, and went to school in South Huntington, New York, where in 1995 he graduated from Walt Whitman High School.
+Preller was born on June 20, 1977, in New York City, to parents Arthur and Joan.
+He grew up in South Huntington, New York, on Long Island.
+He attended Walt Whitman High School, where he graduated in 1995.

 He attended Cornell University, where he met Jon Daniels, and graduated summa cum laude with a B.S. degree in 1999.
 After graduation, he served as an intern with the Philadelphia Phillies before joining the front office of the Los Angeles Dodgers, and also worked for Major League Baseball.

 Front office career

 Texas Rangers

 In 2004, Preller was hired as Director of International and Professional Scouting by the Texas Rangers.
-While at Cornell, he was a fraternity brother of Texas Rangers General Manager Jon Daniels.
-Preller reached the position of Assistant GM, before being hired by the San Diego Padres.
+While at Cornell, he was a fraternity brother of former Texas Rangers general manager Jon Daniels.
+Preller reached the position of assistant GM with the Rangers before leaving for San Diego.